metashell/metashell/3rd/templight/llvm/docs/LangRef.rst

    $foo = comdat any
    $bar = comdat any
-   @g1 = global i32 42, section "sec", comdat $foo
+   @g1 = global i32 42, section "sec", comdat($foo)
-   @g2 = global i32 42, section "sec", comdat $bar
+   @g2 = global i32 42, section "sec", comdat($bar)

 From the object file perspective, this requires the creation of two sections with the same name.
 This is necessary because both globals belong to different COMDAT groups and COMDATs, at the object file level, are represented by sections.

 Note that certain IR constructs like global variables and functions may create COMDATs in the object file in addition to any which are specified using COMDAT IR.
-This arises, for example, when a global variable has linkonce_odr linkage.
+This arises when the code generator is configured to emit globals in individual sections (e.g. when `-data-sections` or `-function-sections` is supplied to `llc`).

 .. _namedmetadatastructure: